nikolashn/basque/MANUAL.md

 ## Syntax
 ### Comments
-Single-line comments use a `#` symbol; multi-line comments begin with `#{` and end with `}#`, and do not nest.
+Single-line comments use a `#` symbol; multi-line comments begin with `#{` and end with `#}`, and do not nest.
 ```
 # Single line comment
-write "b a s q u e\n"; # Another single line comment
+"b a s q u e\n"; # Another single line comment
 #{
 Multiline
 comment
-}#
+#}
 ```
 ### Atoms
 An atom is one of the following:
 - A string literal beginning and ending with a `"` character.
-String literals can contain line breaks and escape sequences (`\" \' \\ \n \t \v \f \r \b \0`, `\x??` where `??` is an ASCII hexadecimal code, and `\` followed by a line break which represents no character).
-String literals are null-terminated `u8` arrays.
+String literals can contain line breaks and escape sequences (`\" \' \\ \n \t \v \f \r \b \a \e \0`, `\x??` where `??` is an 8-bit hexadecimal code, and `\` followed by a line break which represents no character).
+String literals are zero-terminated `u8` arrays.
 - A series of string literals (which then combine together into 1 string).
 - An integer literal (default decimal, but also includes hexadecimal, octal and binary literals with the `0x`, `0o` and `0b` prefixes respectively).
 They may contain underscores after the first digit or prefix, which has no effect but can be used to make numbers more readable (Compare `3817193423` and `3_817_193_423`).
 The suffix `u` can be added to a literal to make it unsigned.
 Integer literals with no suffix are of type `i64` unless they represent a value larger than 2^63, in which case they are `u64`.
 - A character literal beginning and ending with a `'` character.
-The character literal consists of either a single character or an escape sequence.
+The character literal contains a representation of a single byte, either an ASCII character or an escape sequence.
-- An identifier (variable). `write <identifier>;` converts the identifier's data to a string and outputs it.
+- An identifier, which consists of an alphabetic character or underscore, followed by not more than 254 characters, each of which is either alphanumeric or an underscore.
 - An array literal (see below).

 #### Array literal
 Syntax: `{ <expression>` { `, <expression>` } [ `,` ] `}`

-For example, `{ 1 + 2 + 3, 4 + 5, 6 }`, `{ stop, drop, roll, }`, `{ INIT_NUM }` are all syntactically valid array literals.
+For example, `{ 1 + 2 + 3, 4 + 5, 6 }`, `{ stop + 1, drop(), [roll], }`, `{ INIT_NUM }` are all syntactically valid array literals.

-Array literals represent series of values combined into a block of data, to which arrays (and in future, structs) can be assigned to.
+Array literals represent series of values combined into a block of data, to which arrays can be assigned to.
 They can only be used as the right hand side of an assignment or definition of a variable or default func parameter, as an argument of a func call, or as the expression of a return statement.
 They have no other operations (notably they cannot be casted).
 If the literal is smaller than the array it is being set to, then the remainder of the array will be filled with garbage.

 ### Expressions
 An expression consists of atoms and operators (or just an atom on its own).